-How to Do POS Reconciliation
+How POS Reconciliation Works

 Benefits of Performing POS Reconciliation

-- Helps you track inventory: Although many POS systems have built-in inventory tracking and management tools, reconciling your POS on a regular basis can help you have a better understanding of what’s in your backroom, what needs to be reordered, and how fast particular items are selling.
+Of course, your POS system likely has built-in inventory tracking and management tools, or you have a third-party solution.
+Still, POS reconciliation gives you a better idea of what’s in your backroom, what you need to restock, and how fast certain items are selling.

 POS Reconciliation Best Practices